 Scenario 2: All user stories can be executed in parallel.

-Ideally, in this scenario, the cycle time of the entire epic should be equal to the cycle time of the biggest user story.
-So, non-value adding time would be the time between the actual cycle time of the epic and the ideal cycle time of the user story with biggest cycle time.
+Ideally, in this scenario, the entire Kanban epic's cycle time should be equal to the cycle time of the biggest user story.
+So, non-value-adding time would be the time between the actual cycle time of the epic and the user story's ideal cycle time with the biggest cycle time.

 Scenario 3: Some user stories cannot start before others, but some can be executed in parallel.